dannyrojo/YoutubeRead/README.md

 ## Features

+- **Script or Extension**
+    - Run either a script in the terminal (see test_scripts)
+    - Or use it as a browser extension!

 - **Automatic Summarization**:
-    - Extract the most relevant content without manual input.
+    - Extract the most relevant content without manual input!

 - **Summarization Types**:
-    - Use _tunnelblaster_ to bounce down either a single URL or playlsit!
+    - Use _tunnelblaster_ to bounce down either a single URL or playlist!

+- **Side Panel**
+    - For easy navigation!

 ## Setup and Use  (tl;dr Fire up the backend server with app.py, Adjust the manifest for chrome or firefox, load the extension in browser, go to youtube)